 Store an opened box of baking soda in your refrigerator and freezer to help eliminate odors.
 Replace at least every three months, although the box may need replacing sooner if it begins to absorb too many odors.
-Try dating the box to help remember to replace.
+Try dating the box to help remember when to replace it.
+You can also choose to follow your nose if your fridge starts to smell it's time to replace the box.

 Baking Soda and Tough Odors